peakyragnar/hx/documentation/STATS_SPEC.md

 Do a pilot sweep on ~10 varied claims:
 	1. Run T=8, K=8, R=2 → record CI width, stability, PSI (paraphrase sensitivity index), negation error (where applicable).
 	2. For the same claims, run K=16 (keep R=2) → confirm CI shrinks and stability improves more than if you increased R.
-	3. If any claim still fails gates, inspect ambiguity flags and maybe tighten the claim scope (that often helps more than extra tokens).
+	3. If any claim still fails gates, inspect the uncertainties/flags and maybe tighten the claim scope (that often helps more than extra tokens).

 Keep a tiny CSV of these runs (claim, K, R, p_RPL, CI width, stability, PSI).
 You’ll see very quickly that more templates is the efficient lever.